 How can we make editorial boards more diverse?

-Author: Sally Wilson, Publishing Director
+Author: Sally Wilson, VP Publishing

 The bottom line – most editorial boards, including our own, aren’t diverse enough.
 This status quo is harmful because it prolongs a culture of academic elitism and a system where impact factors remain the chief measure of research quality.

 Many of us talk about supporting research that is inclusive and equitable, and that aligns with the Sustainable Development Goals, but we will only be effective by changing our publishing norms.
 One change we are working towards is creating editorial boards that represent different cultures, backgrounds, and experiences and by doing so we hope to improve research culture, as well as drive innovation and creativity.

 There aren’t necessarily any quick fixes that will make editorial boards more diverse, but we must move forward regardless and mostly through less talk and more action.
 For us this started with signing up to DORA and the SDG Publisher Compact, and then addressing internal gender imbalance and inclusion more generally with our STRIDE programme.
 Then we made a commitment to Black Lives Matter and joined the RSC-founded group, which means we only take part in conferences with diverse and inclusive panels.

 We are keen to bring others along with us on this journey, so in 2020 we made a rally cry through Our Power of Diverse Voices report to challenge the status quo.
 The call was well received and this year we’ve been collaborating with the International Network of Research Management Societies (INORMS) Research Evaluation Working Group to explore how we can achieve greater diversity on our editorial boards, working with our editorial teams using the SCOPE model.